wright-cemrc-projects/cryoet-montage/Tutorial/README.md

 ![Etomo_1.1.png](images/Etomo_1.1.png)

-You could click `Open Blended Stack` to check the current stitching image prior to the fixing.
 To enhance the image contrast and processing efficiency, select 4 as Binning factor and click `Fix Edges With Midas` to start the process:

 ![Etomo_2.1.png](images/Etomo_2.1.png)